yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_01.md

     > **Note**: CR_PAT is short for Container Registry Personal Authentication Token.

-5. Select the `Actions` tab in your GitHub repository, under the **Continuous Integration Workflows** find the `Publish Docker Container` workflow and select `Configure`.
+5. Select the `Actions` tab in your GitHub repository, scroll down and find the `Publish Docker Container` workflow under the **Continuous Integration Workflows** and select `Configure`.
 This will create a file named `docker-publish.yml`.

     ![The Publish Docker Container workflow that defines the series of GitHub actions used to build and push a docker container to a GitHub Container Registry.](media/hol-ex1-task4-step5-1.png "Publish Docker Container workflow")